-Why You Need to Differentiate What You Do
+Why You Need To Differentiate What You Do

-Every successful business needs to find a point of difference which sets it aside from its competitors.
 Although many companies may compete for the same market, by having different differentiation of 'who you are' as a company and what you offer, your target market can recognize the unique benefits you provide.
 This way, your market can see how your business can benefit them in ways others can't, helping to put you ahead of your competitors.
-You want to position yourself as the best in your field, a top level business that customers will actively seek out, after all everyone wants the best, and you are more likely to attract the best customers this way.
-By being 'sought after', you can create more urgency for the demand for your business.
-Having a strong market positioning is especially important for a small business owner as you have less marketing resources to spend, and can't afford to be wasting thousands on marketing that is not targeted at reaching the right market.